dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 > To use these methods, you need to install nuget package `Microsoft.DocAsCode.Common` first.

-The different between `ReportError` and throw `DocumentException` is throw exception will stop the build immediately but `ReportError` won't stop build but will eventually fail the build after rules are run.
+The different between `ReportError` and throw `DocumentException` is throwing exception will stop the build immediately but `ReportError` won't stop build but will eventually fail the build after rules are run.

 ## Advanced usage of `md.style`